YURI1906/YURI1906/README.md

 ## Objective

-As someone transitioning from a non-IT background, I have developed a strong passion for cybersecurity and am now determined to transition into this dynamic field.
+As someone transitioning from a non-IT background, I have developed a strong passion for cybersecurity and I am now determined to transition into this dynamic field.
 I am specifically focused on starting my journey as a Tier 1 Analyst in a Security Operations Center (SOC), where I can contribute to safeguarding systems while learning hands-on in a fast-paced environment.

 ## Skills